UK State Pension Living in Australia: The Voluntary National Insurance Hack

 What is the UK new State Pension and why should I care?

-Currently, the full new State Pension stands at a rather respectable £230.25 a week.
-That's about £11,973 a year.
-Or, in Aussie dollars, roughly AUD $22,748.70 per year (based on a casual £1 = AUD $1.90 exchange rate).
-Not too bad right?
+So, you've traded warm pints for a cold Carlton Draft.
+Good on ya!
+But don't forget about your future self.
+Currently, the full UK new State Pension stands at a highly respectable £230.25 a week.
+That's about £11,973 a year, which converts to roughly AUD $22,748.70 per year (assuming a £1 = AUD $1.90 exchange rate).

 Hold on, what’s the catch?